coursehero/slacktee/README.md

 Before start using *slacktee*, please set following variables in the script configuration file.
 *slacktee* reads the global configuration (/etc/slacktee.conf) first, then reads your local configuration (~/.slacktee).
+You can set up your local configuration file using interactive setup mode (--setup option).

 For more details about tokens, visit [Slack's API page](https://api.slack.com/).